PhD Law / Application and selection

 Advice to applicants

-• Copies of the academic transcript and certificate from both your undergraduate and postgraduate degrees.
-If your postgraduate degree is pending, please provide an interim transcript;
+- Copies of the academic transcript and certificate from both your Bachelor's and Master's degrees.
+If your Master's degree is pending, please provide an interim transcript;

-• You must nominate two academic referees (including one from your most recent institution).
+- You must nominate two academic referees (including one from your most recent institution).
 Your referees will be contacted directly via the Referee Portal following submission of your application form.
-You may wish to contact your referees to request they submit your reference in a reasonable time as this forms part of the review process;
+You may wish to contact your referees to request they submit your reference in a reasonable timeframe as this forms part of the review process;